How To Create a Cartoon Avatar from a Photo

 - Final Thought

 Avatars have come a long way in recent years.
-Don’t settle for a grainy selfie or a boring stock photo.
-Most moderators allow you creative freedom with your avatar choices, so why not make the most of them?
-Turning your photo into a cartoon avatar is simple and you don’t have to find a local artist to do it either.
+In the early days of MySpace and Friendster, we often had to settle for a grainy selfie or a boring stock photo.
+Today, photo editing software and the image loading capabilities of social media allow us to go much further in expressing our personalities online.
+Turning your photo into a cartoon avatar is simple, and you don’t have to find a local artist to do it either.

 Creating a Cartoon New You With an App

-Using an app to turn your photo into an incognito cartoon representation is easy.
+Using an app to turn your photo into an incognito cartoon representation is actually pretty easy and doesn’t require an advanced art degree.
 Check out these easy steps to find out how.

 Step 1 – Find the Right Photo